codingitforward/fellowship2019/README.md

 Meet the third cohort of Civic Digital Fellows: [Introducing the 2019 Civic Digital Fellows](https://blog.codingitforward.com/introducing-the-2019-civic-digital-fellows-41469f28561d).

 This repository features the slides our fellows presented at their end of summer Demo Day, held on August 8, 2019 at the Carnegie Institution for Science in Washington, D.C.

 ### About the Fellows
+**_Kindly note that some Fellows' presentations are not publicly accessible, and thus, are not linked below._**

 **Brittney Atkinson-McFarlane** is a graduate student at New York University, where she is working on a Master’s in Integrated Digital Media.
-This summer, she worked as a Design Fellow at the General Services Administration supporting the visual design and user experience for Touchpoints, an internal survey tool, part of GSA’s Customer Experience Cross-Agency Platform (CX CAP) goal.
+This summer, she worked as a Design Fellow at the General Services Administration supporting the visual design and user experience for Touchpoints, an internal survey tool, part of GSA’s Customer Experience Cross-Agency Platform (CX CAP) goal. | [Presentation](https://github.com/codingitforward/cdfdemoday2019/blob/master/Designing_Touchpoints_Survey_Tool.pdf)

 **Emma Brennan** is a recent graduate of Carnegie Mellon University, where she studied Design for Environments.
-This summer, she worked as a Design Fellow at the Census Bureau Open Innovation Labs helping to shape brand identity and design workshops for the Opportunity Project, an initiative promoting cross-sector collaboration to build digital services using open data.
+This summer, she worked as a Design Fellow at the Census Bureau Open Innovation Labs helping to shape brand identity and design workshops for the Opportunity Project, an initiative promoting cross-sector collaboration to build digital services using open data. | [Presentation](https://github.com/codingitforward/cdfdemoday2019/blob/master/UX_Design_at_Census_Open_Innovation_Labs.pdf)

 **Courtney Brousseau** is a recent graduate of the University of California, Berkeley, where he studied Economics and Computer Science.
-This summer, he worked as a Software Engineering Fellow at the General Services Administration on Code.gov, building tools to track open source community contributions, adding analytics, and doing usability testing of a new prototype that he built.
+This summer, he worked as a Software Engineering Fellow at the General Services Administration on Code.gov, building tools to track open source community contributions, adding analytics, and doing usability testing of a new prototype that he built. | [Presentation](https://github.com/codingitforward/cdfdemoday2019/blob/master/Data_Informed_Decisions_Code_Gov.pdf)

 **Johncarlo Cerna** is a rising senior at the University of Florida studying Computer Science.
 This summer, he worked as a Software Engineering Fellow at U.S. Citizenship and Immigration Services developing features for the software used by immigration officers to process and manage asylum cases.

 **Avena Cheng** is a rising senior at the University of California, Berkeley studying Data Science.
-This summer, she worked as a Data Science Fellow at the Bureau of Labor Statistics automating product reviews for Commodity Analysts working on the Consumer Price Index.
+This summer, she worked as a Data Science Fellow at the Bureau of Labor Statistics automating product reviews for Commodity Analysts working on the Consumer Price Index. | [Presentation](https://github.com/codingitforward/cdfdemoday2019/blob/master/Automating_Product_Reviews_For_Consumer_Price_Index.pdf)

 **Vivian Cheung** is a recent graduate of California Polytechnic State University, San Luis Obispo, where she studied Liberal Arts and Engineering Studies.
 This summer, she worked as a Product Management Fellow at the National Institutes of Health designing trainings for evaluating assurance levels and authentication systems at the agency and creating a proposal to centralize IT procurement.